efieleke/CommandLib/README.md

 CommandLib is a C# library that simplifies coordination of synchronous and asynchronous activities.
 The library is built upon class Command, which represents an action.
 A Command may be run synchronously or asynchronously, and may be aborted.

-Two collection classes add depth and flexibility.
-ParallelCommands, itself a Command, executes its collection of commands concurrently, and SequentialCommands executes its commands in sequence.
-Using these classes, it's possible to create a deep nesting of coordinated activities.
+ParallelCommands, itself a Command, executes a collection of commands concurrently, and SequentialCommands executes its commands in sequence.
+Using these classes, it's possible to create a deep nesting of coordinated actions.
 For example, SequentialCommands can hold instances of ParallelCommands, SequentialCommands, and any other Command-derived object.

 PeriodicCommand repeats its action at a given interval, ScheduledCommand runs once at a specific time, and RecurringCommand runs at times that are provided via a callback.